flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

 1. `String toString()`
     - **Description**: Returns a string representation of the RedDice object.
     - **Return Type**: `String`
-        - a string formatted as "color(value)" with the color in red.
+        - a string formatted as "gameColor(value)" with the gameColor in red.

 2. `void setValue(int value)`
     - **Description**: Sets the value of the dice.